AndroDoge/snoopbot/README.md

 ## 🧡 Final Note
 “Set three values, send a link, reply yes — everything else is self-governing.”

-Happy secure monitoring!
+Happy secure snooping!
-Questions or need metrics / verifier script?
-Just extend.
+Made with Love and Linux only for educational purposes.